-This subset of machine learning is most commonly used in the creation of goal-driven systems.
+REINFORCEMENTThis subset of machine learning is most commonly usedLEARNINGto create goal-driven systems.
 In reinforcement learning, the algorithm essentially learns through the process of trial and error.

 It's important to understand that reinforcement learning is used primarily when there is a clearly defined end goal or state.
-If you've ever played a video game against an Al opponent, chances are you were competing with a reinforcement learning algorithm.
+If you've ever played a video game against an AI opponent, chances are you were competing with a reinforcement learning algorithm.